 It gave us the confidence that we were really on to something.
 2009 was spent fine tuning the business model, having sleepless nights, and finding ways of working that suited our very different styles, skill sets and enthusiasms.
 The highlight of that year was our visit to Grameen in Bangladesh as the guests of Nobel Laureate, Mohammed Yunus:

-In late 2009, we went to market with Wavelength Connect and now we are working with our seventh cohort of leaders from across sectors and industries.
+In late 2009, we went to market with Wavelength Connect and now we are working with our ninth cohort of leaders from across sectors and industries.
 Here’s a film of that very first cohort:

 In June 2011 we ran our first Wavelength USA tour and this is now a regular fixture in our calendar bringing us to the heart of Silicon Valley.